michael-graber/michael-graber.github.io/content/authors/admin/_index.md

 I am a research economist in the research department at Statistics Norway, and an affiliated researcher at the University of Oslo.

-My research combines economic theory and applied econometric methods to study household behaviour and the dynamics of inequality.
+My research combines economic theory with credible identification strategies and rich administrative data to investigate and address complex issues surrounding economic inequality, tax policy, and labor market dynamics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "pdf/Graber-CV.pdf" "newtab" >}}CV{{< /staticref >}}.